C0rine/Todo-list/README.md

 10001326
 Corine_J [at] MSN [dot] com

-A simple to list maker for android.
+A simple to-do list maker for android.
 Made to practice using ListViews.